BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 06/10/2018
 ---
 Lovely Saturday.
 I've been at the gym this afternoon.
 In the evening I went at the swimming pool and after that to my cousins house.
 We had a good time!

+07/10/2018
+---
+I spent this Sunday afternoon/evening with my good friends and their little daughter.
+I really value moments like this :).

+08/10/2018
+---
+Finally!
+I was playing volleyball today and I was good.
+I guess 'good' is a fine word.
+Lucky for me because after last time I was demotivated.
+But now?
+I'm so motivated to play!
+Even if I know my next play session is in 2 weeks...
+I'll be ready for that 💪💪🏐

+09/10/2018
+---
+Tough day...
+I started work today at 7am and finished at home in 9pm :).
+I guess no more words needed here..

+10/10/2018
+---
+Day without a history.
+I resolved one task which was quite difficult but still...nothing really bigs.

+11/10/2018
+---
+At 5am I went to the gym and did legs training.
+It was ok, but if I have to be honest about the gym I don't really like it.
+There are some advantageous that it is so close to the place I'm living and I guess that's all :D. Well I'll see if I decide to going there or not.

+12/10/2018
+---
+First day of studies starts today.
+It's a last semester of study so I don't have a lot of lectures.
+That's good 'cause I have to write my engineering work and I need time for that.

+13/10/2018
+---
+I woke up at 5 and went to the gym.
+I had a good training.
+I could call this day pretty tasty day.
+I cooked tortillas with chicken and so on, that was good :)